 - Logging of API activity to allow Highlight operational and development staff to understand usage of the API, providing information to support further development of the API.

-Highlight API authentication leverages Highlight as an identity provider, so that the credentials you use to login to Highlight will also work with the API.
+The Provisioning API authentication leverages Highlight as an identity provider, so that the credentials you use to login to Highlight will also work with the API.

 An endpoint is provided to allow you to use these Highlight credentials to obtain an access token to be used with future requests.